acs195/project-branch-1985/README.md

   * 3hs: more the deployment script and cloudformation template.
   * 2hs: more coding and testing.
   * 1h: cleaning and final notes.
+  * 1h: finished some unfinished part of the global secondary index.

 ## DB setup
 The information is stored in a DynamoDB table